-- i. subject to the provisions of this Act, consider and decide on any application for registration; - ii. determine and prescribe the period of validity of the registration of a registered person; - iii. keep a register of the registered persons and decide on the form of the register and certificates to be kept, maintained or issued under this Act, the reviewing thereof and the manner in which alterations thereto may be effected; - c. with regard to fees - i. determine the application fees payable to the council; - ii. determine the registration fees payable to the council; - iii. determine the annual fees or portion thereof in respect of a part of a year, payable by registered persons to the council; - iv. determine the date on which any fee or levy is payable; - v. grant exemption from payment of application fees, registration fees, annual fees, levies or portion thereof; - vi. determine the fees (or part thereof) payable to the council in respect of any examination referred to in section 12, conducted by or on behalf of the council; - vii. determine any levy payable to the council for the purposes of the education fund referred to in section 9(5) determine the registration fees payable to the council; - viii. determine fees payable to the council in terms of an appointment referred to in paragraph (f)(iii); - ix. determine any other fee or levy it considers necessary; - d. with regard to education - i. conduct accreditation visits to any educational institution which has a department, school or faculty which has a construction management education programme, but shall conduct at least one such visit every five years, and if the council does not conduct an accreditation visit within the five-year period, due to circumstances beyond its control, it must notify the Minister accordingly; - ii. grant, conditionally grant, refuse or withdraw accreditation of all educational institutions and their educational programmes in construction management; - iii. consult regularly with the Council on Higher Education established in terms of the Higher Education Act, 1997 (Act No. 101 of 1997), regarding matters relevant to education in construction management; - iv. consult with the South African Qualifications Authority established by the South African Qualifications Authority Act, 1995 (Act No. 58 of 1995), or any body established by it and the voluntary association to determine competency standards for the purpose of registration; - v. establish mechanisms for registered persons to gain recognition of their qualifications and professional status in other countries; and - vi. liaise with the relevant National Standards Body established in terms of Chapter 3 of the Regulations under the South African Qualifications Authority Act, 1995, with the view to the establishment of a Standards Generating Body in terms of those Regulations. - vii. recognise or withdraw the recognition of any examination contemplated in section 12; - viii. enter into an agreement with any person or body of persons, within or outside the Republic, with regard to the recognition of any examination or qualification for the purposes of this Act; - ix. give advice or render assistance to any educational institution, voluntary association or examining body with regard to educational facilities for and the training and education of registered persons and prospective registered persons; - x{\cdot} conduct any examination for the purposes of section 12; - xi. determine conditions relating to and the nature and extent of continuing education and training.
+- i. subject to the provisions of this Act, consider and decide on any application for registration; - ii. determine and prescribe the period of validity of the registration of a registered person: - iii. keep a register of registered persons and decide on the form of the register and certificates to be kept, maintained or issued under this Act, the reviewing thereof and the manner in which alterations thereto may be effected;

+c. with regard to fees -

+- i. determine the application fees payable to the council; - ii. determine the registration fees payable to the council; - iii. determine the annual fees or portion thereof in respect of a part of a year, payable by registered persons to the council; - iv. determine the date on which any fee or levy is payable; - v. grant exemption from payment of application fees, annual fees, registration fees, levies or portion thereof; - vi. determine the fees (or part thereof) payable to the council in respect of any examination referred to in section 12, conducted by or on behalf of the council; - vii. determine any levy payable to the council for the purposes of the education fund referred to in section 9(5); - viii. determine fees payable to the council in terms of an appointment referred to in paragraph (e)(iii); - ix. determine any other fee or levy it considers necessary;

+d. with regard to education -

+- conduct accreditation visits to any educational institution which has a department, school or faculty of engineering, but shall conduct at least one such visit every five years, and if the council does not conduct an accreditation visit within the five-year period due to circumstances beyond its control, it must notify the Minister accordingly; - ii. grant, conditionally grant, refuse or withdraw accreditation of all tertiary educational institutions and its educational programmes with regard to engineering: - iii. consult regularly with the Council on Higher Education established in terms of the Higher Education Act, 1997 (Act No. 101 of 1997), regarding matters relevant to education in engineering; - iv. consult with the South African Qualifications Authority, established by the South African Qualifications Authority Act, 1995 (Act No. 58 of 1995), or any body established by it and the relevant sector in the engineering profession to determine competency standards for the purpose of registration; - v. establish mechanisms for registered persons to gain recognition of their qualifications and professional status in other countries; - vi. liaise with the relevant National Standards Body established in terms of Chapter 3 of the Regulations under the South African Qualifications Authority Act, 1995, with

+- the view to the establishment of a Standards Generating Body in terms of those Regulations. - vii. recognise or withdraw the recognition of any examination contemplated in section 12: - viii. enter into an agreement with any person or body of persons, within or outside the Republic, with regard to the recognition of any examination or qualification for the purposes of this Act; - ix. give advice or render assistance to any educational institution, voluntary association or examining body with regard to educational facilities for and the training and education of registered persons and prospective registered persons; - x. conduct any examination for the purposes of section 12; - xi. determine conditions relating to and the nature and extent of continuing education and training.